Harriet Wakeman

 Notable recent and current instructions include:

-• Counsel for the Secretary of State for the Home Department in the Dawn Sturgess Inquiry (led by Cathy McGahey KC).
+• Counsel for His Majesty’s Government in the Dawn Sturgess Inquiry (led by Cathy McGahey KC).
 Dawn Sturgess died in 2018 having been poisoned by Novichok after the attack on Sergei and Yulia Skripal in Salisbury.
 Press coverage here.

 • Counsel to the Brook House Inquiry (led by Brian Altman KC).
 Press coverage here.

-In addition, Harriet has been instructed in a number of inquests concerning deaths in prisons.
+• In addition, Harriet has been instructed in a number of inquests concerning deaths in prisons/police custody, including multi-day inquests.
 This work has involved a consideration of issues such as the management of prisoners at risk of suicide and self-harm, drug control measures, healthcare within prisons and internal prison communication systems.
 Harriet appears in Article 2 and jury inquests.

 Given her public law and inquest experience, Harriet is ideally placed to advise and act in judicial review and statutory review (Section 13 of the Coroners Act 1988) challenges to coronial decisions.
-Harriet recently acted for a successful Claimant in a judicial review claim challenging the conclusion of an inquest (press coverage here).
+For example, Harriet acted for a successful Claimant in a judicial review claim challenging the conclusion of an inquest (press coverage here).
+Harriet publishes a popular regular inquest and inquiry law update.

 Education